Cashew Matcha Latte, Easy, Low Carb and Vegan

 • Always use Matcha green tea powder instead of green tea bags for this recipe.
 Using green tea bags won’t result in the desired taste or texture.

-• Use less cashews or add more almond milk for a thinner consistency in your latte.
+• Use fewer cashews or add more almond milk for a thinner consistency in your latte.
 However, this will result in a thinner foam on top.

 • Pour the latte into a travel mug to enjoy it on the go, or let it cool and pour it over ice cubes for an iced latte.

-• Add chai spice, cinnamon, or turmeric into the almond milk mixture to bring a whole new level of flavour to this latte.
+• Add chai spice, cinnamon, or turmeric to the almond milk mixture for a whole new level of flavour in this latte.

-• You can create a cashew paste instead of using raw cashews by blending soaked cashews with fresh water.
+• You can create a cashew paste by blending soaked cashews with fresh water first, rather than using raw cashews straight up.
 Although untested in this recipe, it could potentially work.

 A close up of Cashew Matcha Latte is in a mug on a white counter with a spoonful of matcha powder and cashews around it.